ZMBH-Imaging-Facility/Map3-2D/README.md

 # Map3-2D
-Projecting multi-dimensional (3D-5D) fluorescence microscopy image data onto 2D maps.
+A freely available software to accurately project multi-dimensional (3D-5D) fluorescence microscopy image data onto 2D maps.
+Similar to the Earth's projection onto cartographic maps, Map3-2D unfolds surface information from a stack of images onto a single, structurally interconnected map.
+By cross-referencing between the 2D map and the original image stack, precise quantitative analyses of intensities and shapes are easily and intuitively executable.